AnymouseProphet/anymouse/README.md

 * The "PDF Base 14" fonts are not loaded with fontspec.
 That is a problem if fontspec is loaded after `anymouse.sty`.
-* The optional Greek and IPA fonts are not loaded with fontspec.
-That is not a a problem but I would like to have the ability to load them that way.
+* The optional fonts are not loaded with fontspec.
+That is not a problem but I would like to have the ability to load them that way.

 No testing with XeLaTeX has been done other than to see it did not work.
 I got the error